bengarrett/RetroTxt/docs/src/standard.md

 ## ASCII

-The American Standard Code for Information Interchange was initially proposed in 1961 to the American National Standards Insitute as a standard method to allow various computing and communication devices to communicate with each other.
+The American Standard Code for Information Interchange was initially proposed in 1961 by the American National Standards Institute as a standard method to allow various computing and communication devices to communicate with each other.
 Before this time, machines from multiple manufacturers and even between different models couldn't understand each other's alphabetics, numerals, and other characters.

-The proposal was revised multiple times but only caught on after a 1969 mandate requiring all new systems for US federal use to use the standard to minimize incompatibility between government hardware.
+The standard was revised multiple times, but it only caught on after a 1969 mandate requiring all new systems for US federal use to use the standard to minimize incompatibility between government hardware.

 ASCII became the core basis of the early Internet and part of the microcomputer and later PC revolution of the 1970s and 80s.
-It is why a plain text file written on an Apple II computer in 1977 could be viewed on an IBM PC running Microsoft Windows in 1994 or a Google Chrome mobile web browser in 2024.
+The standard is why anyone making text files on an Apple II from 1977 can view them on an Intel PC running Microsoft Windows in 2024.

 ASCII is also a subset ([C0 Controls and Basic Latin](https://www.unicode.org/charts/PDF/U0000.pdf)) of the Unicode standard, the default text encoding for the modern Internet and computing devices.
-The subset support often means basic text can be read and written by devices that use either standard.
+The subset support often means simple text can be read and written by devices that use either standard.

 ### Links: